 Not only can many smart locks be hacked, but they also are proven to have other vulnerabilities like the ability to be removed with a flathead screwdriver.
 Since smart locks often work with an existing deadbolt, this may mean they have the same level of security as traditional looks.
 Some smart locks require the deadbolt have certain specifications before installation.
 For instance, the smart lock may only work with thumb turn deadbolts and not double cylinder deadbolts.
 These limitations could make the home vulnerable since the homeowner will not be able to add additional hardware for extra protection.
 If you do choose a smart lock, it may be best to rely on a version where you can use it as an extra layer of protection for your traditional lock.
 Plus, depending on what type of power source the lock uses, the lock may become useless during power failures.

 According to Consumer Reports, smart locks may not be worth the money.
 During independent testing, they found a $300 fingerprint sensor lock less secure than a keyed lock priced almost 50 percent less.

-Interested in home security equipment including sensors, cameras and smoke detectors?
+Interested in home security equipment including smart door locks, sensors, cameras and smoke detectors?
 Contact Protect America today to find out more about their affordable equipment pieces and monitored home security plans.
 Request a free online quote through their secure web portal.